helldotrs/php-2007-legacy-cms/README.md

 # Legacy CMS
 On popular demand (when I mention this, people tend to be curious and want to see the code)!
 This is a CMS that I wrote in vanilla PHP in my bedroom in the 2000s.
 It could possibly be used as a training target/CTF - do let me know if you do use it - I may or may not want credits.

-# Changes from the original:
+# Changes from the original
 Usernames/URLs have been updated.
 Pictures that I do not have the right to use have been removed.